mozilla/addon-sdk/packages/addon-kit/docs/selection.md

 Registering for Selection Notifications
 ---------------------------------------

-To be notified when the user makes a selection, register listener on 'select' event.
+To be notified when the user makes a selection, register a listener for the "select" event.
 Each listener will be called after a selection is made.

-    function myCallback() {
+    function myListener(event) {
       console.log("A selection has been made.");
     }
     var selection = require("selection");
-    selection.on('select', myCallback);
+    selection.on('select', myListener);

-    // removing listeners
+    // You can remove listeners too.
-    selection.removeListener('select', myCallback);
+    selection.removeListener('select', myListener);

+Note that the listener function is passed an event object.
+It has one property named `emitter` whose value is the selection module itself.

 Iterating Over Discontiguous Selections
 ---------------------------------------